-Ashley R. Hodges is an associate in the New York office of Hughes Hubbard & Reed.
-Her practice focuses on complex business litigation and corporate anti-corruption and regulatory compliance investigations, including matters involving the U.S. Foreign Corrupt Practices Act (FCPA), the False Claims Act (FCA), and the UK Bribery Act.
-Ashley has represented domestic and international clients in a variety of industries, with an emphasis on financial services, media, and defense.
+Ashley R. Hodges is an associate in Hughes Hubbard & Reed’s Litigation department.
+Her practice focuses on complex business litigation and corporate anti-corruption and regulatory compliance investigations, including matters involving the Foreign Corrupt Practices Act (FCPA), the False Claims Act (FCA), and the UK Bribery Act.
+Ashley has represented domestic and international clients in a variety of industries, with an emphasis on financial services, media, aerospace, and defense.
 She has experience litigating cases in federal and state courts as well as arbitral proceedings.
 Among other engagements, Ashley has served as counsel to the Trustee in the SIPA liquidation of Lehman Brothers Inc., handling multi-million dollar unsecured general creditor claims against the estate concerning securities, contract, and employment disputes.

 Ashley is committed to providing quality pro bono legal services, and she has successfully represented clients in immigration cases, administrative appeals, criminal proceedings, and family matters.

 In addition to her practice, Ashley serves on the firm's Diversity Committee and Associates Committee.

 Member, New York City Bar Association